incentivebeats/pso_pc-dragon_fix/README.md

 ## 14. Investigation Methodology Notes

-- **Three-way collaboration:** Bruce (drives, runs tests, narrates), Sonnet (writes proxy code, does most implementation), GPT (reviews logs, sanity-checks hypotheses, frames investigation), Opus (architecture-level review on demand).
+- **Three-way collaboration:** Bruce (drives, runs tests, narrates), Sonnet (writes proxy code), GPT (reviews logs, sanity-checks hypotheses, frames investigation), Opus (architecture-level review on demand).
 - **Pitfall observed:** AI-generated detectors can be confidently wrong in ways that produce clean-looking-but-meaningless logs.
 The bone_hook v3 `degen` predicate checked for identity rotation when the actual bug was zero rotation — and produced "all clear" output that was misleading until reviewed. *Always check whether the detector can even see the thing it's supposed to detect.*
 - **Pitfall observed:** Display formatting can lie.
-The original `(int)mat[i]` matrix dump made non-zero-but-small floats look exactly like zero.
+The original `(int)mat[i]` matrix dump made non-zero-but-small floats look exactly like zero, leading to a multi-week mischaracterization of which matrix was degenerate (Section 3.2).
 Whenever a hypothesis depends on a value being precisely zero (or precisely something), use a format that distinguishes.
+- **Pitfall observed (v3.x):** A working mechanical mutation does not imply a reachable mutation. v3.2's high-Y suppression fired correctly 1888 times, with `mutation_took=1` confirmed in v3.3.
+The bug was unchanged because the consumer of `*actual` is software-skinning code that runs before our hook's mutation completes. *Before assuming a runtime hook can fix something, instrument the consumer side as well as the producer side.*
+- **Pitfall observed (v3.x):** Coincidence is not causation.
+The high-Y matrix is suspicious (constant ty=2000, perfect alternation, single static rotation signature) but suppressing it had zero visible effect.
+Suspicious signals are correlations until proven causal.
+The methodology to verify causality at runtime is to instrument the consumer of the suspect data, not just the producer.
 - **Test cycle cost:** Each diagnostic run is ~15 minutes setup + 5 minutes gameplay + 30+ minutes log analysis.
 Iteration is expensive.
 Code review before run > extra runs.
 - **Bug families:** Decomposition is mandatory.
 "The dragon bug" is at least three bugs.
 Treating it as one was probably why prior community attempts didn't progress.
-- **Cross-version binary comparison is high-yield.** Comparing V2 against PSOBB took a few hours of static analysis and produced unambiguous validation that the bone matrix bug is real and unfixed upstream (Section 2.5).
+- **Cross-version binary comparison is high-yield as validation.** Comparing V2 against PSOBB took a few hours of static analysis and produced unambiguous validation that the bone matrix bug is real and unaddressed by Sonic Team.
 When investigating long-standing bugs in old games, compare against successor versions: same engine, possibly fixed bugs, possibly not.
 Either outcome — fix found or fix absent — is informative.
 The methodology is straightforward: identify a unique byte pattern in the original (constants, opcode sequences, distinctive control flow), search for the same pattern in the successor, and compare structures around hits.

 ---